A bond issue of about $6.3 million will be used to repave and otherwise fix streets in Greenwood.

 During Tuesday’s City Council meeting, Mayor Carolyn McAdams said some of the money will go toward fees for attorneys and financiers administering the bonds.

 According to Don Brock, the city’s attorney, the city may get the money days after Dec.
 18, the day when the bond is validated by the Chancery Court.

 The mayor also updated the council about the Fulton Street project, which would add period lighting and revamp the sidewalks and crosswalks to be made out of brick, simailar to the work previously done on Main and Howard streets.
-Construction is expected to begin in January.
+Construction is expected to begin in the spring.

 The project is funded by a $750,000 grant from the Mississippi Department of Transportation, which the council accepted in June 2016.
 However, the mayor has said that money would only be enough to cover work from Front Street to Washington Street.
 It could be extended to Church Street if the city chose to apply for more grant money from MDOT.

 On Tuesday, however, the mayor said she was told that there would not be additional funding from MDOT for 2020.

 She asked the council to consider using $300,000 of the bond money to help extend the Fulton Street project to Church Street.
 No action was taken.